 Back injuries range from mild to severe.
 However, such injuries can be especially complicated, and the symptoms may not manifest themselves right away.
 It is critical that you see your doctor and get your injury properly diagnosed.

 You may be experiencing pain in your upper, lower, or middle back following an accident.
-An experienced attorney can help you fight for compensation for the following types of back injuries:
+An experienced Fort Lauderdale personal injury attorney can help you fight for compensation for the following types of back injuries: